-On Monday, September 16, the longest motion picture Cycle ever presented will open in the auditorium of the Museum of Modern Art, Comprised of the most important films, both 11 West 53 Street.
-American and foreign, produced during the past half-century, the Cycle will start with a program entitled "The Development of Narrative" and will end December 31, 1947, with a program of abstract It will include such outstanding motion pictures as:
+On Monday, September 16, the longest motion picture Cycle ever presented will open in the auditorium of the Museum of Modern Art, 11 West 53 Street.
+Comprised of the most important films, both American and foreign, produced during the past half-century, the Cycle will start with a program entitled "The Development of Narrative" and will end December 31, 1947, with a program of abstract It will include such outstanding motion pictures as: films.

-Intolerance, directed by D. W. Griffith The Cabinet of Dr. Caligari 1916
+Intolerance, directed by D. W. Griffith The Cabinet of Dr. Caligari

-The Four Horsemen of the Apocalypse Greed, directed by von Stroheim 1921
+1921 The Four Horsemen of the Apocalypse

+Greed, directed by von Stroheim 1924

-The Last Laugh, directed by Murnau
+1924 The Last Laugh, directed by Murnau

 Variety, directed by Dupont

 Potemkin, directed by Elsenstein

-The Italian Straw Hat, directed by René Clair
+The Italian Straw Hat, directed by René Clair 1925 1927

-1928 Storm over Asia, directed by Pudovkin
+Storm over Asia, directed by Pudovkin 1928

-Blackmail, directed by Hitchcock Juno and the Paycock, directed by Hitchcock Anna Christie with Garbo and Marie Dressler 1930
+Blackmail, directed by Hitchcock Juno and the Paycock, directed by Hitchcock 1930

+Anna Christie with Garbo and Marie Dressler 1930
-A Nous la Liberté, directed by René Clair Alexander Nevsky, directed by Eisenstein Pepe Le Moko, the famous French film from which the 1932

-Pepe Le Moko, American Algiers was taken.
+A Nous la Liberté, directed by René Clair Alexander Nevsky, directed by Eisenstein Pepe Le Moko, the famous French film from which the 1938 American Algiers was taken.